2018 Property Tax Payment Information

 Home Owner Grants (Northern & Rural Area Home Owner Grants)

-Residential property owners are eligible for the total combined Home Owner Grant of $770 or $1,045 for resident property owners who are 65 or will be turning 65 in 2017, or persons with disabilities as defined under the Home Owner Grant Act regulations.
+Residential property owners are eligible for the total combined Home Owner Grant of $770 or $1,045 for resident property owners who are 65 or will be turning 65 in 2018, or persons with disabilities as defined under the Home Owner Grant Act regulations.
 Please refer to your property tax notice for the Home Owner Grant application and explanatory notes (described on the reverse side of the tax notice).
-Note that Home Owner Grant applications must be completed each year to receive the grant (as property owner's eligibility may change from year to year) and must be received by the Village before the tax due date (July 4, 2017) to avoid penalty.
+Note that Home Owner Grant applications must be completed each year to receive the grant as property owner's eligibility may change from year to year and also must be received by the Village before the tax due date of July 3, 2018 to avoid penalty.

 Property Tax Deferment Programs